YYang30/LintcodeSol/readme.txt

 code practice
 git tracks changes of files.
+learn and play